 The EPA is not proposing the use of CCS or hydrogen co-firing as the BSER (or as a component of the BSER) for low load combustion turbines.
-As described in the section discussing the second component of BSER for the intermediate load subcategory, the EPA is not proposing that CCS is the BSER for simple cycle combustion turbines based on the Agency's assessment that CCS may not be cost-effective for such combustion turbines.
+As described in the section discussing the second component of BSER for the intermediate load subcategory, the EPA is not proposing that CCS is the BSER for simple cycle combustion turbines based on the Agency's assessment that CCS may not be cost-effective for such combustion turbines when operated at intermediate load.
+This rationale applies with even greater force for low load combustion turbines.
 In addition, currently available post-combustion amine-based carbon capture systems require that the exhaust from a combustion turbine be cooled prior to entering the carbon capture equipment.
 The most energy efficient way to do this is to use a HSRG, which is an integral component of a combined cycle turbine system but is not incorporated in a simple cycle unit.
 For these reasons, the Agency is not proposing that CCS qualifies as the BSER for this subcategory of sources.